List: Which Countries Can You Visit on a Schengen Visa in 2023

-Read on to discover a full list of countries you, dear traveller, can visit on holding a valid Schengen visa issued by any of the Schengen Area member states in 2020.
+Read on to discover a full list of countries you, dear traveller, can visit on holding a valid Schengen visa issued by any of the Schengen Area member states in 2023 [This Schengen countries list 2023 has been updated from 2022].

 This includes the not-so-obvious Non-Schengen countries that have implemented such agreements in place.

-And other related frequently asked questions I often hear in connection with the Schengen visa application.
+And other related frequently asked travel questions I often hear in connection with the Schengen visa application.

 Reading time: 8 minutes